 Given the limited guidance on how public entities should engage directly with the public in managing public resources, GIFT embarked on a substantial multi-year work program to generate greater knowledge about country practices and recent innovations in citizen engagement.

-In 2016, after an extensive public consultation process, we are launching a new set of principles: the new Principles of Public Participation in Fiscal Policy.
+In 2016, after an extensive public consultation process, we are launching a new set of principles: the new Principles of Public Participation in Fiscal Policies.